aeternity/aepp-token-migration-backend/README.md

 clone this repo
-in project root directory `go get` set environment variables in `.env`
+in project root directory `go get` set the environment variables in an .env file.
+You can see example in the .env_example file
 ```
 .env_example